francis-clairicia/EasyNetwork/docs/source/glossary.rst

    :sorted:

    communication protocol
-      A communication protocol is a set of formal rules describing how to transmit or exchange data, especially across a network.
+      A set of formal rules describing how to transmit or exchange data, especially across a network.

       In EasyNetwork, it is up to the developer to define his communication protocol using a :term:`protocol object`.

+   composite converter
+      A :term:`converter` that processes different objects in input and output.

+      .. seealso:: :class:`.RequestResponseConverterBuilder` class.

    converter
-      An object responsible for bridging the gap between the Python objects manipulated by the application/software and the objects handled by the :term:`serializer`.
+      An interface responsible for bridging the gap between the Python objects manipulated by the application/software and the :term:`data transfer objects <data transfer object>` handled by the :term:`serializer`.

       It must also ensure that deserialized objects are valid and usable by the application/software without post-processing.

+   data transfer object
+      An object that carry data between processes in order to reduce the number of methods calls.
+It is a flat data structure that contain no business logic.

+      In EasyNetwork, the DTOs are manipulated by the :term:`serializer` and transformed into business objects by a :term:`converter`.

+   DTO
+      See :term:`data transfer object`.

    incremental serializer
       See :term:`serializer`.